jasonnz/flask-rest-api/README.md

 # Stores REST API

-This is built with Flask, Flask-REFTful, Flask-JWT and Flask-SQLAlchemy
+This is built with Flask, Flask-RESTful, Flask-JWT and Flask-SQLAlchemy

 Deployed on Heroku